 Absolutely not.
 The device never touches your skin.
 Our medical assistant simply focuses the beam on the area to be injected and the veins instantly and clearly become obvious.

-Combined, the cannula and vein illumination provide the best opportunity for a “no bruise” injection procedure that exists!
+Combined, the cannula and vein illumination provide the best opportunity for a “no bruise” injection procedure!